tatomyr/json-types/README.md

 ## Arrays

-Array literals allow defining multiple available options, one of which is applicable:
+Array literals define multiple options, one of which is applicable:

 ```json
 ["string", "undefined"]